isra-st/Customer_Segmentation/README.md

 # Process

-2. Clean, manipulate and create the visualizations.
-  * Exploratory Data Analysis
+1. Exploratory Data Analysis
+  * Clean the dataset
   * Create visualizations
+2. Feature Engineering
-  * Create Dummies
+ *  Create Dummies.
-3. Feature Engeniering
+ *  Scaling
-  * Recursive Feature Selection (RFE)
+ *  Feature selection SFS and RFE
-3. Create the linear regression model.
-  * Validate the assumptions (Linearity, Autocorrelation, Sub-Normality, Normality, Multicollinearity)
-4. Analyze the model perforamnce
-5. Creating a Story Telling presentation
+ *  PCA
+3. Modeling for Classification. we select the model with better performance (Gradient Boosting Classifier - Light Gradient Boosting Classifier)
+4. Hyper Tunning of the (Gradient Boosting Classifier - Light Gradient Boosting Classifier
+5. Clustering with Kmeans
+6. Create Personas
+7. Create Story telling

 # Presentation
 To see the presentation, click in the below picture.